 Prices of local gas suppliers subject to antitrust control

-The Cartel Senate of the Federal Court of Justice (BGH) has ruled that a local natural gas supplier holds a dominant position in its traditional supply area and is therefore subject to abuse control by the cartel authorities when setting its end consumer prices.
+The Cartel Senate of the Federal Court of Justice (BGH) has ruled that a local natural gas supplier holds a dominant market position within its established supply area and is therefore subject to the abuse control of the cartel authorities when determining its end-consumer prices.

-Stadtwerke Uelzen GmbH, a gas supply company in Lower Saxony, supplies end consumers with natural gas in its supply area.
-Like other gas supply companies in Lower Saxony, it has increased its prices for supplying private end consumers several times since autumn 2005.
-In response to complaints from affected consumers, the Lower Saxony cartel authority examined the gas prices under cartel law and came to the conclusion that the municipal utilities had abusively charged excessive total annual prices in the period from 1 November 2005 to 31 March 2006.
-The state cartel authority therefore obliged the municipal utilities to refund the excess gas prices charged to the customers - depending on the periods and quantities purchased, the amounts involved were between 0.3 and 0.5 cents/kWh ct/kWh - with the 2006 annual statement.
+Stadtwerke Uelzen GmbH, a gas supply company in Lower Saxony, supplies natural gas to end consumers within its service area.
+Like other Lower Saxon gas suppliers, it has repeatedly increased its prices for private end consumers since autumn 2005.
+Prompted by complaints from affected consumers, the Lower Saxon State Cartel Office reviewed the gas prices under antitrust law and concluded that Stadtwerke had abusively charged excessive annual total prices between november 1, 2005, and March 31, 2006.
+The State Cartel Office therefore obligated Stadtwerke to refund the overcharged gas prices to customers – amounts ranging between 0.3 and 0.5 cents/kWh, depending on the periods and consumption volumes – with the 2006 annual statement.

-On appeal by Stadtwerke Uelzen, the Higher Regional Court of Celle annulled the order of the Land cartel authority on the grounds that the gas supply company did not have a dominant position.
-The municipal utility was active on the general market for the supply of heating energy, on which it competed with suppliers of competing energy sources such as heating oil, electricity and district heating.
+Following an appeal by Stadtwerke Uelzen, the Higher Regional Court of Celle overturned the State Cartel Office's order, reasoning that the gas supply company did not hold a dominant market position.
+The court argued that Stadtwerke operated in the general supply market for thermal energy, where it competed with providers of rival energy sources such as heating oil, electricity, and district heating.

-The Cartel Senate of the Federal Court of Justice overturned the decision of the Celle Higher Regional Court.
-Continuing its previous case law, it considered the market for the supply of natural gas to small customers to be decisive.
-There was no single market for heating energy because the end customer could not easily switch his heating system from gas to another heating energy.
+The Cartel Senate of the Federal Court of Justice overturned the decision of the Higher Regional Court of Celle.
+In continuation of its established jurisprudence, it deemed the market for supplying natural gas to small customers as the relevant market.
+It stated that a uniform thermal energy market does not exist, as end consumers cannot easily switch their heating systems from gas to another heating energy source.

-Since the Higher Regional Court did not address the question of whether the municipal utilities had abused their dominant position, the Federal Supreme Court referred the case back to the lower court for further consideration.
+Since the Higher Regional Court had not addressed the question of whether Stadtwerke abused its dominant market position, the Federal Court of Justice remitted the case to the lower court for further examination.

 © Goldberg Attorneys at Law, Wuppertal-Solingen 2008